 Leadership of Council

 A chair, chair-elect, secretary, and elections officer shall comprise the Executive Committee.
 The Executive Committee will lead the Staff Advisory Council.
-The Executive Committee chair shall report directly to the university President or his/her designee.
+The Executive Committee chair shall report directly to the university President or their designee.

 Members of the staff are eligible to serve on the Staff Advisory Council provided they are scheduled to work at least twenty hours per week and have two (or more) years of service to the university.